CogGrinder/Fortran-Stencil-Microbenchmarks/README.md

     - [X] investigate adding subroutines
     - [ ] implement a second benchmark, array type to be determined
     - [ ] get inspired by Martin's OpenMP benchmarking from the HPC course
 - [ ] transform into modules for clearer code organisation

+To do on 06/03 :

+- [ ] make a way to have more than one benchmark
+    - [ ] make a dummy benchmark selector
+        - [X] get inspired by Martin's OpenMP benchmarking from the HPC course
+    - [ ] implement an actual second benchmark, array type to be determined
+- [ ] transform into modules for clearer code organisation